Train Accidents Caused by Conductor Negligence

 In North America, train conductors have a number of important duties and responsibilities.
 The conductor is the individual who manages the crew, oversees any cargo, helps passengers, collects their fares, and ensures compliance with safety regulations.
 Essentially, any duty that doesn’t have to do with the movement of the train itself—that’s the engineer’s job—is the conductor’s role.

-Conductors sometimes assist with testing brakes, will signal an engineer to stop or start the train, keeps a log of the train’s activity, and makes sure that the train remains on schedule.
+The conductor is a part of the train’s movement and operation.
+Conductors sometimes assist with testing brakes, will signal an engineer to stop or start the train, keep a log of the train’s activity, and make sure that the train remains on schedule.

 Most importantly, they direct communications between the railroad and the engineer on the train (similar to a co-pilot on a plane communicating with air traffic control).
 Their job is to remain alert to any conditions that affect train movement, like trains coming from the opposite direction.